mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 To get your tests executed, you first need to add the *module-tests* plugin to your *use plugins:* section (on top of your *BuildProject*).
 When you can't add the node *module-tests* to this section, import it from *jetbrains.mps.build.mps.tests.accessories*.
-Finally, create a *BuildMpsLayout_TestModules* (a _test configuration_) at bottom of your *BuildProject* and list there all solutions that contain type system tests to be executed.
+Finally, create a *BuildMpsLayout_TestModules* (a _test configuration_) at the bottom of your *BuildProject* and list there all solutions that contain type system tests to be executed.

 #### Configurations for generator and compiler